 In Arkansas, parties are required to furnish proof of a party’s grounds for divorce before a divorce can be granted.
 The Arkansas Code lists several grounds for divorce, including general indignities, adultery, habitual drunkenness, domestic violence (cruelty), conviction of a felony, and separation for eighteen months.
 Knutson Law Firm is prepared to fight for your rights and require the opposing party to prove their grounds for divorce.
 In contested cases, you have the right to require a trial concerning grounds for divorce or any other matter in dispute.

 Division of Property

 Division of property can be a contentious area in a divorce case.
-Marital property usually includes any property acquired by either party during the marriage, and is be subject to division by the court.
+All property acquired by either party during the marriage is considered marital property, and is subject to division by the court.
 The only exceptions are property that was received by gift or inheritance, a workers’ compensation claim, personal injury claim, or social security claim when those benefits are for any degree of permanent disability or future medical expenses.
 Retirement accounts are usually subject to division, if contributions were made to the account during the marriage.
 401k plans, IRAs, SIMPLE IRAs, SEP plans, and military retirement plans are all subject to complicated rules for division, and an attorney can help you evaluate your options.

 Support and Custody